Mathematics/Arts and Crafts

 Do this:

-- Put a cross in the middle of the sheet.
-Place a ruler from the intersection
+- Place a cross in the middle of the sheet.
+Place a ruler from the cross

-- Draw a line with the pencil as many cm as the cube shows.
+- Draw a line with a pencil as many cm as the cube shows.

 - Rotate the ruler 90 degrees.